MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/principals-and-identity-providers.md

-description: This article describes security principals and identity providers in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 02/13/2020
+description: This article describes security principals and identity providers in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 12/08/2022
 ---
 # Security principals

-The authorization model supports several identity providers (IdPs) and multiple principal types.
+The Azure Data Explorer authorization model supports several identity providers (IdPs) and multiple principal types.
-This article reviews the supported principal types and demonstrates their use with [security role management commands](../../management/security-roles.md).
+This article reviews identity providers and their supported principal types, and demonstrates how to reference these principals when [assigning security roles with management commands](../../management/security-roles.md).

 ## Azure Active Directory